 Please notify the approved premises administrator if there are any changes to your circumstances that may affect your licence.

 Complaints from applicants and licence holders

 You have the right to seek a review of our imposition of conditions, refusal to renew or revocation of approval.

 Complaints about licence holders

-We would always advise that in the event of a complaint the first contact is made with the trader by you- preferably in the form of a letter (with proof of delivery).
+In the event of a complaint the first contact should be made with the trader by you, preferably in the form of a letter (with proof of delivery).
 If that has not worked, if you are located in the UK, Advice guide link will give you advice.
 From outside the UK contact the UK European Consumer Centre.

-If you object to an application for premises approval you may give us notice within 21 days of the notice of application appearing in the local newspaper.
+If you wish to object to an application for premises approval you must give us notice within 21 days of the notice of application appearing in the local newspaper.